SitengKang/SitengKang.github.io/_pages/cv.md

   * Introduced a novel data poisoning attack method in offline-to-online reinforcement learning, revealing its vulnerabilities.
     * Leveraged bi-level optimization techniques to promote distribution shift, causing a significant performance drop during online fine-tuning while maintaining integrity during offline training.
     * Confirmed effectiveness across four environments, highlighting its ability to operate with minimal budget and without requiring white-box access to the victim model.
-  * Supervised by Prof. Xinhua Zhang
+  * Supervised by Prof. Xinhua Zhang.
   * Currently under review.

 * Poisoning Attack on Generative Model @ University of Illinois Chicago
   * Proposed a poisoning attack on generative models in the context of replay based continual learning such as DGR.
     * Poison attacked the DGR model through input-aware backdoor attack, promoting catastrophic forgetting on the victim model, trained on permutated MNIST, EMNIST, and CIFAR-10 dataset.
     * Proved the attack to be escapable from Neural Cleanse, the SOTA in defending backdoor attacks.
-  * Supervised by Prof. Xinhua Zhang
+  * Supervised by Prof. Xinhua Zhang.
-  * Results published in ICML(2023)
+  * Results published in ICML(2023).

 * Recommendation System @ Brown University
-  * Proposed an innovative solution to the cold-start problem by leveraging side information such as user's age, gender, address, etc
+  * Proposed an innovative solution to the cold-start problem by leveraging side information such as user's age, gender, address, etc.
     * Theoretically validated the empirical bounds of Cartesian Rademacher complexity on nuclear norm constrained models by reformulating the empirical risk minimization (ERM) for bivariate regression into a linear combination of quadratic and linear terms.
     * Designed and implemented the experiment using bivariate regression model.
-  * Supervised by Prof. Eli Upfal
+  * Supervised by Prof. Eli Upfal.

 * Pattern Recognition @ Pennsylvania State University